persteenolsen/pso-gatsby-blog-one/src/posts/2024-04-23-asp-net-8-jwt-authentication.md

   - Vue 3
   - C#
   - .NET Blazor
+  - Vite
 tags:
   - dot-net
   - vue-3
   - c#
   - blazor
   - rest-api
+  - vite
 ---

 Blazor ( .NET 6 ) and Vue 3 clients towards a REST API by .NET 8 with C# using JWT Authentication

+The Vue 3 client is using Vite as Build Tool

 Traditional webhosting is used for this Application